andygarfield/WorshipUp/README.md

 Then go to http://localhost:8080

 ### macOS
-A few prerequisites.
-Recommended to use [Homebrew](https://brew.sh/).
+There are some dependencies that need to be installed.
+It's recommended to use [Homebrew](https://brew.sh/).

 Install Yarn (and thus Node.js)
 ```bash